How Do I Connect The Wires For An Oven?

 - The electrical circuit wiring from the house electric panel has two black wires, two white wires and one bare copper wire.

 - The oven wiring has a black wire , white wire, red wire, and a bare wire.

 Thanks for your Electrical Question about Oven Wiring Greg.

-Background: Greg, a Homeowner from Sugar Land, TX.
+Background: Greg, a Homeowner in Texas.

 220 Volt Oven Wiring Connections

 Application: Wire connections for a 220 Volt Oven.